 Connecting to PostgreSQL

 Once you've installed, the question is usally, "How do I connect to Postgres?"
-On Windows, BigSQL includes 3 ways to connect interactively - the default command line (psql), the desktop app pgAdmin III, and the web based PostgreSQL Studio.
+On Windows, BigSQL includes 2 ways to connect interactively - the default command line (psql) or the desktop app pgAdmin III

 The most frequent way of accessing Postgres is using the psql command line interactive shell.
 Psql is always installed with Postgres by BigSQL and makes it easy to develop and maintain databases.